GrinonBarrett/Taksidos/Core Rules/Creatures/Skritterfalk.md

 **Unarmed Attacks**;

- • Venomous Bite: The skritterfalk may use its beak to bite or peck a foe it is brawling.
+ • Venomous Bite: The skritterfalk may bite a foe within 1 foot.
 This is a melee biting attack.
-Instead of inflicting a wound, it has managed to affect the foe with its psychoactive venom.
-A ceitical hit is treated as a toxic attack.
+A critical hit is treated as a toxic attack.

  • Claws: The skritterfalk may use a claw to strike a foe within 1 foot.
 This is a melee cutting attack.
 A foe gains a bonus to their defense against the attack equal to their current hitpoints.